Termite bait stations provide an effective and convenient way of getting rid of termites from homes.

 Mapping Out the Affected Area

-Installation of bait stations needs to be done accurately so as to cover the exact areas that have been infested.
-Mapping out the exact areas to be treated enhances your accuracy and gives you an estimate of the number of stations to be used.
+The installation of bait stations needs to be done accurately to cover the exact areas that have been infested.
+Mapping out the exact areas to be treated enhances your accuracy and estimates the number of stations to be used.